xhz0809/Know-No/README.md

 ## Code Structure
- - `src/`: contains the scripts used for the experiments.
  - `data/`: contains the data used in the Know-No benchmark.
+ - `OmniAccu/`: contains the code for OmniAccuracy
  - `results/`: contains the raw results obtained from selected LLMs. (will be released soon)

 ## Citation